swcarpentry/r-novice-gapminder/01-rstudio-intro.md

 console.
 This is where you will run all of your code, and can be a useful environment to try out ideas before adding them to an R script file.
-This console in RStudio is the same as the one you would get if you just typed in `R` in your commandline environment.
+This console in RStudio is the same as the one you would get if you typed in `R` in your commandline environment.

 The first thing you will see in the R interactive session is a bunch of information, followed by a ">" and a blinking cursor.
 In many ways